Cid's Story

 Cindy’s album Neverland (2001), features Emmylou Harris, Steve Earle and John Hiatt.
 Her 2005 album, dream #29, includes the rollicking piano playing of pal Sir Elton John on the title track, a duet with Delbert McClinton, and a vocal appearance by Boston Red Sox great Tim Wakefield.
 Her 2010 CD, Howling Trains and Barking Dogs is a tribute to her Nashville co-writing days in the 1990's, compiling her best songs from that period.

 In 2007, Cindy formed the upstart and uprising super-trio The Refugees with Wendy Waldman and Deborah Holland.
 Their first CD Unbound was released in 2009 and their second CD THREE in 2012.
-The Refugees released an EP of new songs How Far It Goes in September of 2019 and will release a new album in late 2022.
+The Refugees released an EP of new songs How Far It Goes in September of 2019 and released their acclaimed tribute album California in May of 2023.
+They have a new “best of The Refugees” album coming commemorating their 20th anniversary in January of 2027.

 In 2011, Cindy became Cidny, making the difficult and daunting decision to transition from female to male.
 He stepped back from the public eye to go through the process until this year, re-emerging as Cidny Bullens.

-2020's Walkin' Through This World is Cid's first album as Cidny Bullens.
-Co-produced with Ray Kennedy in Nashville, the songs on this album reflect Cid's journey through his transition, plus a love song or two dedicated to his now wife Tanya Taylor Rubinstein.
-Here's the link to Cid's Official video of the single "The Gender Line" youtube.com/watch?v=lpTKHH-HEoc and "Walkin' Through This World" youtube.com/watch?v=xM88T5n29Qc
+2020' s Walkin' Through This World is Cid's first album as Cidny Bullens.
+Co-produced with Ray Kennedy in Nashville, the songs on this album reflect Cid's journey through his transition.
+Guests include Rodney Crowell, Beth Nielsen Chapman, and Mary Gauthier, The album was re-released in late 2023 as Little Pieces by Kill Rock Stars Nashville label.
+Here's the link to Cid's Official videos of the singles "The Gender Line" youtube.com/watch?v=lpTKHH-HEoc , "Walkin' Through This World" youtube.com/watch?v=xM88T5n29Qc and “Little Pieces” https://www.youtube.com/watch?v=XL4VWbGy2r4

 In 2019, a documentary short about Cid's life called "The Gender Line" directed by T.J.
 Parsell, screened at over 25 film festivals all across the Globe, garnering numerous "Best of" and Audience Awards.

-Cid is also hoping to return to performing his one person show Somewhere Between: Not An Ordinary Life starting either fall of 2022 or winter of 2023.
+Cid is returning to perform his newest version of his one person show Somewhere Between: Not An Ordinary Life starting in the fall of 2026.